stevemcilwain/stevemcilwain.github.io/_posts/2019-09-10-dealing-with-wow64.md

 There are several ways to detect a 64-bit version of Windows, one of which is to use the _set_ command to display environment variables and look for processor architecture.
 Another simple way is to verify the presence of the _Program Files (x86)_ directory, which only exists on 64-bit versions of Windows.

+## File Redirection for 32-Bit Apps

+Windows 64-bit libraries and executables are located in the _%SYSTEMROOT%\system32_ directory.
+The name may seem confusing, but was done to maintain backwards compatibility because of hard coded paths.

+Windows 32-bit libraries and executables are located in the _%SYSTEMROOT%\syswow64_ directory, but instead of having to modify paths in source code, WOW64 transparent redirects 32-bit app calls from _%SYSTEMROOT%\system32_ to _%SYSTEMROOT%\syswow64_.

+Here's what you really need to know:

+A 32-bit app can also explicitly access 64-bit versions using the %SYSTEMROOT%\sysnative path (not visible in Windows Explorer).